 My interests include general-purpose and real-time scheduling, synchronization protocols, distributed algorithms, networking, and storage systems.
 Performance analysis is my favorite way of investigation using tracing or simulation tools.
 Lately, I am investigating power efficiency, fault-tolerance, and security.
 I am also interested in industrial control systems, signal and image processing.

-I am looking for talented (BS, MS, PhD) students to join my group at Stevens!
+I am looking for talented (BS, MS, PhD) students to join my group at University of Edinburgh!

 If you like to hack system and application code write me an email or stop by my office!